 When your body has ‘detoxed’ itself, you should feel better than before.

-You Don’t Want to Try Magnesium Oil because You Tried Magnesium Supplements And They Had a Laxative Effect
+You Don’t Want to Try Magnesium Oil for Bathroom Reasons

-The problem with magnesium supplements can be that they don’t contain the right form of magnesium.
-Only about 4% of magnesium oxide actually gets into your bloodstream.
-They rest remains in your gut to attract water and make loose stools.
+The rest remains in your gut to attract water and make loose stools.
 Only about 15% of the magnesium in magnesium citrate and magnesium chloride taken orally gets into your body, leaving nearly as much magnesium in your gut to attract water and possibly cause diarrhea.

 And none of the magnesium from the oil you put on your skin crosses your gut to interfere with regularity.